bikekid/Project-2/src/readme.txt

 Root: Ethan
 BattleBoard: Ethan

-There are no special features besides (being able to quit early) or bugs (that we are aware of).
+There are no special features besides (being able to force quit early.
+Our code assumes you finished the game, but we thought it would be easier for you guys to get out of the game).

+no bugs that we are aware of.

 To run our code: